 Our graduates attend some of the most selective universities (e.g. Brown, Carnegie Mellon, Cornell, Georgetown, New York University, Stanford, Wesleyan, Yale), highly selective liberal arts colleges (e.g. Bowdoin, Carleton, Claremont McKenna, Hamilton, Haverford, Oberlin, Smith, Vassar), as well as excellent public "ivies" (e.g. College of William and Mary, St. Mary’s College of Maryland, University of Colorado, University of Michigan, University of Vermont, University of Virginia).
 Others attend the best art and music conservatories (Maryland Institute College of Art, Rhode Island School of Design, Curtis Institute of Music, Peabody Conservatory).
 For a full list of colleges to which WWS alumni have been accepted since 1998, click here.

 During the college admissions process we find that Waldorf graduates stand out and are highly sought after.
 They are known for being capable, confident, creative, resilient, and mature.
 Most of our graduates in recent years have received significant merit-based financial assistance for higher education.
 Many have gone on to graduate with honors, continuing community service, moving on to outstanding graduate and medical schools, and achieving excellent work opportunities upon graduation.
 Many spend time studying abroad during their college experience, expanding their understanding of global challenges.
-Two recent graduates (WWS Class of 2004 and 2006) have been awarded Fulbright Scholarships upon completing college to work in Nepal and India.
+Three recent graduates (WWS Class of 2004, 2006, 2011) have been awarded Fulbright Scholarships upon completing college to work in Nepal and India, and another graduate won a Watson Fellowship to study leprosy around the world.